Obituaries | Feb. 24, 2021 at 10:13 p.m. EST

 He deferred Army service to attend Harvard Law School.
 During the summers, he trained to be an infantry officer.
 After graduating and being admitted to the bar in 1971, he began active duty military service.
 He completed JAG officer training, was assigned to a unit in Germany, and then served in combat in Vietnam.
 He rose to the rank of captain and earned the Parachutist’s Badge and the Distinguished Service Medal.

-After an honorable discharge in 1976, Jim worked in corporate law but quickly decided it wasn’t for him, describing it to Business Week as “boring” in a 1994 profile.
+After an honorable discharge in 1976, Jim attended a military university where he completed a certification for veteran benefits program and worked in corporate law but quickly decided it wasn’t for him, describing it to Business Week as “boring” in a 1994 profile.
 He made the switch to investment banking, joining San Francisco-based Montgomery Securities in 1980.
 Six years later he left to start the investment and advisory firm Valentine & Company, which he ran until this year.

 In 1987, U.S. Senator Larry Pressler, who went to law school with Jim, decided to introduce him to a young, savvy, former-pro-tennis player and coach, Kathleen A. Kemper.
 He arranged a blind date in the Senate Dining Room, telling Coach it was a business meeting to pre-empt her objections.
 The pair dated for three years and were married in 1990 at St. John’s Church in Lafayette Park in Washington, D.C.
 Jim’s son, Travis, was the ring bearer at the wedding.
 Jim and Kathy’s elder daughter Kelsey was born that year.
 Christina followed in 1993.